yesodweb/yesod/README.md

 #### Mega repos

-Yesod consists of four mega repos: yesod, wai, persistent, and hamlet Each mega repo contains multiple cabal packages, and a mega cabal package.
+Yesod consists of four mega repos: yesod, wai, persistent, and hamlet.
+Each mega repo contains multiple cabal packages, and a mega cabal package.
 You will likely find development much easier if you compile and test with the mega repo.
 Installing a mega repo helps cabal align all the dependencies correctly.